moneyeva/moneyeva-docs/docs/examples/calculating-tax-rates.md

 This page provides a library of equations to calculate various tax rates, designed to be used in Money Eva's "[Define Variable (Numerical)](../calculation-breakdown/decisions-expectations.md#7-define-variable-numerical)" calculations.
 These examples cover tiered rate systems, deductions, and adjustments for different jurisdictions.

 Want to contribute?
-Visit our <a href="https://github.com/moneyeva/moneyeva-docs" target="_blank" rel="noopener">:material-github:{ .github } **GitHub repository** :material-open-in-new:</a>.
+Visit our <a href="https://github.com/moneyeva/moneyeva-docs" target="_blank" rel="noopener">:material-github:{ .github } **GitHub repository**</a>.
 Whether you want to refine existing examples, add new equations, or expand coverage for specific jurisdictions, your input can make this resource even more valuable!

 {{ tax_rates_table }}